Skip to main content

 CUWebLogin site warning message reading "Warning: Action Blocked - Our records indicate your Cornell NetID password encryption needs to be strengthened.
 To trigger this change, update your password at the Manage Your NetID website.
 There, click Change Your Password, then follow the system prompts.
 Your access to most Cornell University online services will be blocked if you do not update your password."

-In early 2024, Cornell will begin enforcing a stronger level of password encryption on NetID passwords.
-This is necessary to protect you and other Cornell users from the increasing threat posed to Cornell user accounts by cyberattacks.
+In 2024, Cornell began enforcing a stronger level of password encryption on NetID passwords to protect the community from cyberattacks.

 What You Need to Do

-To trigger the update to better encryption, you simply need to change your NetID password.
-Please do this at your earliest convenience.
+To update to better encryption, change your NetID password.

-1. Go to the Manage Your NetID website (you can aslo get there by clicking Change the Password Now on the login warning page).
+1. Go to the Manage Your NetID website (you can also get there by clicking Change the Password Now on the login warning page).

 2. Login and authenticate as required.